-The price tag is steep but it is a lot of rings and a lot of natural black opal.
+The price tag is steep but it is a lot of black opal rings and a lot of natural black opal.
 The natural opal is far more subtle in its beautiful coloration but no less beautiful.
 To be honest we can not think of a better style of ring for a black opal of this size than a cocktail ring.

 Cocktail rings are the statement pieces of the ring genre.
 They made their debut into fashion jewelry in the 1920s.
 Like most other things of the era, the innovators of this ring style wanted to create something big and boisterous.

 The decade was marked most notably by Prohibition, a series of law making the production, sale, and consumption of alcohol for recreational purchases illegal.
 The stringent laws led to quiet, underground bars known as speakeasies to pop up.
 These illegal establishments welcomed men and women who wished to imbibe.
-Prior to this women of reputation were rarely seen in bars or drinking establishments.
+Prior to this woman of reputation were rarely seen in bars or drinking establishments.
 But the Roarin’ Twenties saw flappers, women’s suffrage and a rise in women expressing themselves through bold style.
 In this movement, the cocktail ring was created.
 Large, almost overwhelming rings designed to draw attention for the sake of attention.
 Oversized stones, bejeweled figures, and brightly colored enamel rings were all the rage.

 We still love the cocktail ring today.
 Just like those flappers, statement pieces are a must-have in every jewelry type.

-3. Princess Cut Black Opal Solitaire Ring
+3. Princess-Cut Black Opal Solitaire Ring

 The princess cut for gems and stones is a fairly recent creation in the jewelry world.
 Introduced in the 1960s it is now one of the most popular cuts for a diamond, gem, or semiprecious stone.
 The square princess cut is second only to the classic round brilliant cut.
 Jewelers and jewelry lovers alike have come to prefer the princess cut in the last two decades.
-This is because there are fewer actual cuts needed to create the sparkling effect.
+This is because there are fewer actual cuts needed to create a sparkling effect.
 More than three-quarters of the stone is left untouched.

-We feel this cut is absolutely perfect for the lab created black opal.
+We feel this cut is absolutely perfect for the lab-created black opal.
 With so many fiery colors, the inverted pyramid shape and gently rounded edges of the princess cut really highlight the beauty of the stone.
 Since much of the interior of the stone is left intact, all the lovely colors of the stone will shine brightly from the facets while maintaining a nice weight on the finger.